charkes/hypercard-center/HyperTalkReference/properties/multiple.md

 # multiple

-` set `[`the`]<code> multiple to [ph:trueOrFalse]
+`set [the] multiple to [ph:trueOrFalse]`

-</code>The `multiple` property returns or sets whether HyperCard draws multiple images when the user (or a handler) drags with a Paint tool.
+The `multiple` property returns or sets whether HyperCard draws multiple images when the user (or a handler) drags with a Paint tool.
 It corresponds to the Draw Multiple command in the Options menu (which appears when you select a Paint tool).

 The `multiSpace` property affects the number of multiple shapes drawn.

 The `multiple` property affects the Line, Rectangle, Rounded Rectangle, Oval, and Regular Polygon tools.
 Its default value is false.

 ## Examples